-The construction industry continues to make significant contributions towards improving levels of economic growth and citizens' well-being (Awuzie and McDermott, 2019).
-However, the industry's ability to successfully deliver projects in a sustainable manner, remains under scrutiny (Sospeter et al., 2020; Babatunde, 2018; Damoah and Kumi, 2018).
-This scrutiny is the result of a plethora of failed and abandoned projects, dissatisfied clients, and the prevalence of anthropogenic activities and resource wastage, associated with the industry (Zuofa, 2014; Adil et al., 2019; Atamewan, 2020).
-Relevant literature is replete with details of the industry's shortcomings, particularly related to the developing country (Alao and Jagboro, 2017; Damoah et al., 2021).
-The prevalence of scholarly work also articulates solutions to these challenges and is indicative of ongoing efforts to redeem the industry's image for societal advancement (Anantatmula, 2015; Demirkesen and Ozorhon, 2017; Habibi, 2017; Audu, 2018; Koolwijk et al., 2018; Al-Fadhali et al. 2019).
+Relevant literature is replete with details of the industry's shortcomings, particularly related to developing countries (Alao and Jagboro, 2017; Damoah et al., 2021).
+The prevalence of scholarly work also articulates solutions to these challenges and is indicative of ongoing efforts to redeem the industry's image for societal advancement (Anantatmula, 2015; Demirkesen and Ozorhon, 2017; Habibi, 2017; Audu, 2018; Koolwijk et al., 2018; al-Fadhali et al., 2019).

-The housebuilding sector appears worst hit - judging by the housing deficit observed in developing countries (Abdul-Rahman et al. 2015; Doraisamy et al., 2015; Wuni et al., 2018; Adil et al. 2019; Kavishe et al. 2019; Owusu-Manu et al., 2019; Atamewan, 2020).
+The housebuilding sector appears worst hit - judging by the housing deficit observed in developing countries (Abdul-Rahman, Wang and Ariffin, 2015; Doraisamy, Akasah and Yunus, 2015; Wuni et al., 2018; Adil, Abdulmajid and Mahdi, 2019; Kavishe, Jefferson and Chileshe, 2019; Owusu-Manu et al., 2019; Atamewan, 2020).
 In Tanzania, successive studies have illustrated the severity of housing challenges experienced, which hamper the country's bid to bridge the housing deficit.
-Kavishe et al. (2018; 2019) have proposed the adoption of public-private partnership (PPP) arrangements as a panacea, while other scholars have suggested the development of appropriate skillsets for enhancing efficient delivery of housing by public sector organizations (Rakodi, 1991; Sospeter et al., 2020; Masaro and Dimoso, 2021).
+Kavishe, Chileshe and Jefferson (2018) and Kavishe, Jefferson and Chileshe (2019) have proposed the adoption of public-private partnership (PPP) arrangements as a panacea, while other scholars have suggested the development of appropriate skillsets for enhancing efficient delivery of housing by public sector organisations (Rakodi, 1991; Sospeter, Rwelamila and Gimbi, 2020; Masaro and Dimoso, 2021).

 Based on these studies, the primary role of public sector organisations in the delivery of housing stock in Tanzania is clear.
-Any attempt to improve the effective supply of public urban housing stock should incorporate an indepth understanding of the motives, behind the housing-related investment decisions of public sector construction firms (PSCFs), with an interest in public housing development.
-Investments in public housing remain laden with uncertainties and risks, which need to be considered at the project definition, and initiation phases.
+Any attempt to improve the effective supply of public urban housing stock should incorporate an in-depth understanding of the motives, behind the housing-related investment decisions of public sector construction firms (PSCF), with an interest in public housing development.
+Investments in public housing remain laden with uncertainties and risks, which need to be considered at the project definition and initiation phases.
 Evolving modalities for managing these uncertainties and risks, as well as comparing alternative project proposals at these phases is imperative.

-The utility of capital budgeting practices (CBP) for engendering effective investment decision-making in firms has been observed (Batra and Verma 2017; Siziba and Hall 2021; Sospeter et al., 2021).
+The utility of capital budgeting practices (CBP) for engendering effective investment decision-making in firms has been observed (Batra and Verma 2017; Siziba and Hall 2021; Sospeter, Rwelamila and Constantine, 2021).
 In whatever form, investment capital is often considered a limited resource, signalling the need for its effective management (Obi and Adeyemo, 2014).
-To enable the effective management of limited capital resources during investment cycles, organisational managers must carefully implement CBP with appropriate skills, to avoid incurring major long-term losses (Su et al., 2018; Siziba and Hall, 2021).
+To enable the effective management of limited capital resources during investment cycles, organisational managers must carefully implement CBP with appropriate skills, to avoid incurring major long-term losses (Su, Yang and Dutta, 2021).

-The CBP consists of capital budgeting techniques (CBTs), risk management techniques (RMTs), capital budgeting procedures, and non-financial information (Graham and Sathye, 2017).
-These CBTs include Internal Rate of Return (IRR), Net Present Value (NPV), Payback Period Method (PPM), Accounting Rate of Return (ARR), Returns on Investment (ROI), Real Options Valuation (ROV) and the Profitability Index (PI) (Ahmed, 2013; Al-Mutairi et al., 2018).
-On the other hand, RMTs consist of sensitivity analysis, scenario analysis, break-even analysis, simulation analysis, and decision tree analysis (Ho and Pike, 1991; Lamb et al., 2019).
+The CBP consists of capital budgeting techniques (CBT), risk management techniques (RMT), capital budgeting procedures and non-financial information (Graham and Sathye, 2017).
+These CBT include internal rate of return (IRR), net present value (NPV), payback period method (PPM), accounting rate of return (ARR), returns on investment (ROI), real options valuation (ROV) and the profitability index (PI) (Ahmed, 2013; Al-Mutairi, Naser and Saeid, 2018).
+On the other hand, RMT consist of sensitivity analysis, scenario analysis, break-even analysis, simulation analysis and decision tree analysis (Ho and Pike, 1991; Lamb et al., 2019).

-These RMTs support the CBTs in the assessment of uncertainties associated with investment decisions, whereas the CBP details the procedure, which needs to be complied with, to arrive at construction project-related investment decisions (Graham and Sathye, 2017; Sospeter et al., 2020).
-The contributions of CBP towards improved investment decision-making in firms, and the financial performance of firms situated in the public and private sectors, enjoy wide global reportage.
+These RMT support the CBTs in the assessment of uncertainties associated with investment decisions, whereas the CBP details the procedure, which needs to be complied with, to arrive at construction project-related investment decisions (Graham and Sathye, 2017; Sospeter, Rwelamila and Gimbi, 2020).
+The contributions of CBP towards improved investment decision-making in firms and the financial performance of firms situated in the public and private sectors, enjoy wide global reportage.